XShawn1/Bayes_ARP_Abarth_1/README.md

 ### 4. Shawn_Pretrain: The code run on Google Colab that tried 4 sentiment classifiers based on manual labels
 ### 5. Senti_Topic: The code run on Google Colab that assigned labels of sentiments to each text
 ### 6. Senti_Topic_Vis: The code that visualise sentiment distributions & Sentiment-Topic distributions
+### 7. Topic_Distribution_Final & Sentiment-Topic_Distribution: Recorded results of all models which haven't been edited since 31/Aug/2023.